THERAPEUTIC PROPERTIES OF VR

 The client wanted us to create an application suitable for children of up to 12 years of age.
-The app was to help them reduce stress and anxiety, which were mainly related to therapeutic sessions.
-Through appropriate conversations, the attending physician was to be able to identify abnormalities in the behavior of children, and the vr relaxation for kids app was to help them to open up.
+The app was developed to help them reduce stress and anxiety.
+It was an addition to therapeutic sessions.
+Through appropriate conversations, the attending physician was to be able to identify abnormalities in the behavior of children, and the VR relaxation app was to help them to open up.

 The positive impact of VR

 The client had been studying the positive impact of virtual reality on the human psyche since the 90s of the twentieth century.
 They witnessed many cases of spectacular success in the field.
 Now, the time has come to expand the range of possible uses of VR with those aimed at helping the youngest patients.